avinash-j06/Chrome-Browser-Clone-/README.md

 4. View the live digital clock in the top left corner.
 5. Click the login button to open the login modal.

-## 🤝 Contributing

-Contributions are welcome!
-If you have suggestions, feel free to fork the repo and submit a pull request.

-1. Fork the project.
-2. Create a new branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Open a Pull Request.

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📧 Contact

 For any inquiries, feel free to reach out at avinashjaiswal2006@gmail.com